 Circuit ID Customization: Enable or disable the switch to define the Option 82 sub-option Circuit ID field.
 With Disable selected, configure VLAN ID and port number from which the packet is received as the circuit ID default value.
 Circuit ID: Enter the sub-option Circuit ID for the customized Option 82 field.

-Remote ID Enable or disable the switch to define the Option 82 sub-option Remote ID field.
+Remote ID Customization: Enable or disable the switch to define the Option 82 sub-option Remote ID field.
 With Disable selected, configure the switch system MAC address as the remote ID default value.
+Remote ID: Enter the sub-option Remote ID for the customized Option 82.
+LAG: Displays the LAG to which the port belongs.